nymtech/docs/content/run-nym-nodes/troubleshooting.md

-## Why is my node not mixing any packets & Setting up the firewall
+## Why is my node not mixing any packets?
+Setting up the firewall

 If you are unable to see your node on the [dashboard](dashboard.nymtech.net) or with other above mentioned ways to check up on your node then it is usually quite simple and straightforward to solve this issue.

 The most probable reason being :

 * Firewall on your host machine is not configured.
-* Not using *--anounce-host* flag while running mixnode from your local machine behind NAT.
+* Not using *--announce-host* flag while running mixnode from your local machine behind NAT.
+This is quite important if you are using Amazon or Google virtual servers, the machine IP and public IP will be different.
+Check your hosting console for the correct `--announce-host`
 * You did not configure your router firewall while running the mixnode from your local machine behind NAT or you are lacking IPv6 support.
 Your mixnode **must speak both IPv4 and IPv6**.
 You will need to cooperate with other nodes in order to route traffic.
 * Mixnode is not running at all, it either exited or you closed the session without making the node persistent.

 **Check your firewall settings on your host machine.
-Easiest way on your VPS is to use ```ufw``` On some systems, like Debian 10 server, ```ufw``` is not installed by default**
+Easiest way on your VPS is to use ```ufw```

+On some systems, like Debian 10 server, ```ufw``` is not installed by default**

 - as a root user on Debian 10 install ufw - ```apt install ufw -y ```
 - On Ubuntu, first check if your ufw is enabled - ```ufw status ```
 -  ``` ufw allow 1789/tcp && ufw allow 22/tcp && ufw enable ```  - > This will allow port 1789 for the mixnode, 22 for ssh and then enables the firewall.
 Your node should work right after that.
 **Note**: You need to add ```sudo ``` before each ```ufw ``` command if you're not a root user. ```sudo ufw allow 1789/tcp ```.
 The ```&&``` symbols are used to chain together commands in Linux.
 - The installer script takes care of the firewall settings, so if you are not sure what you're doing then simply use the install script mentioned in the first section about installation.

 ## How can I make sure my node works from my local machine if I'm behind NAT and have no fixed IP address ?

 First of all, your ISP has to be IPv6 ready.
-Sadly, in 2020, most of them are not and you won't get an IPv6 address by default from your ISP.
+Sadly, in 2020, many of them are not and you won't get an IPv6 address by default from your ISP.
 Usually it is a extra paid service or they simply don't offer it.

 Before you begin, check if you have IPv6 [here](https://test-ipv6.cz/).
 If not, then don't waste your time to run a node which won't ever be able to mix any packet due to this limitation.
 Call your ISP and ask for IPv6, there is a plenty of it for everyone!